 The tour starts in Pisa (train station or airport) where we meet you at 3pm.
-Drive 2 hours to Siena where we stay in the historical centre in Il Chiostro di Carmine, a former Carmelite convent dating from the 14th century.
-The hotel has views of the countryside and is a 10 minute walk from the main square of Siena.
+Drive 2 hours to Siena where we stay in the historical centre in Palazzo Ravizza, a charming hotel in the heart of the city with fabulous views across the Sienese countryside.
 This evening there is a short introductory talk about the Palio before we stroll into the Campo, the beautiful central square, where we enjoy an aperitif before dinner in a local trattoria.

 Today is the start of the “Quattro Giorni del Palio”.
 This morning a leisurely walking tour of the city will take in one of the Contrade museums before we converge in the Campo to see the horses being allocated to their Contrade.
 This important event is attended by many local Sienese and accompanied by much fanfare.
 Light lunch in a local wine bar.
 Free time to explore the city in the afternoon and dinner in a local restaurant.